Guide

 The Bottom Line

-Rust-Oleum Latex Semi-Gloss Black delivers where it counts: predictable coverage, genuinely fast dry times, and multi-surface compatibility.
+Rust-Oleum Painter’s Touch Latex Gloss Black delivers where it counts: predictable coverage, genuinely fast dry times, and multi-surface compatibility.
 The 30-minute touch-dry performance beats oil-based alternatives by hours.
-Semi-gloss finish resists Montana’s temperature swings better than flat paints while hiding imperfections better than full gloss.
+Gloss finish resists Montana’s temperature swings better than flat paints.

 Perfect for interior trim, cabinets, and doors where you need a durable finish today, not tomorrow.
 Also works for exterior projects where proper surface prep matters more than maximum rust inhibition.
 At 120 square feet per quart, you know exactly what you’re buying.
 No surprises, no callbacks, no waiting around for paint to dry.